CongKhaiNGUYEN/python_cyberSecurity_tools/README.md

 # Python tools

-Some interesting pytho code for offensive pentest
+Some interesting python code for offensive pentest